List of Taboos in Kisii Community

 Also, Kisii men are traditionally forbidden from greeting a mother-in-law by hand.

-A married man should focus on his wife and only visit her mother once in a while.
+A married man should focus on his wife and only visit her mother infrequently.
 More so, in situations such as sicknesses and funerals.

-According to this taboo, it is disrespectful to the family for a man who keeps knocking at the home of his in-laws without clear intentions.
+According to this taboo, it is disrespectful for a man to visit his in-laws without substantial reasons.

 5. Girls wearing trousers, short, and revealing clothing